Your Ultimate Jersey Shore Beach Guide

 Dubbed American’s “Greatest Family Resort,” this family-friendly town offers white sandy beaches and a long boardwalk dotted with stores, boardwalk fare, two amusement parks, mini golf and a water park.
 For those who like to hike or are avid birders, Corson’s Inlet State Park to the south offers spectacular views.

 Beach Tags: Required for those 12 and older.
-Beach tags are $25 for the season, $10 weekly and $5 for daily tags.
-Lifeguards are present until 5:30 pm weekends and holidays, and 5 pm weekdays.
+Beach tags are $35 for the season, $20 weekly and $10 for daily tags.
+Veterans and active military are free.

-What you can’t do: Swim on a beach that isn’t guarded.
-Surfing is permitted at Waverly Boulevard, 7th Street and 16th Street.
-No dogs, fires, ball playing, loud music, walking on the jetties or trampling on the dunes is allowed.
-Ocean City is also a dry town, which means you can’t buy alcohol on the island or drink it on the beach.
-Smoking was also recently banned.
+What you can’t do: Dogs are not permitted on the beach between May 1 and Sept.
+30. No fires.
+Ocean City is a dry town, which means you can’t buy alcohol on the island or drink it on the beach.

 Sea Isle City